Employer Of Record in El Salvador

 Key Tax and Labor Authorities

-National Congress The Salvadoran legislature is made up of 84 deputies who are all voted in.
+The Salvadoran legislature is made up of 60 deputies (updated adter the 2021 reform)

 Ministry of FinanceMinisterio de Hacienda which began in February 1829